-The specific dessert Janine wanted from another character, for helping out with a "memory check," was called (password):
+The specific dessert Janine wanted from Dedra, for helping with a "memory check," was called (password):

 [case sensitive] [include spaces]